Summertime Reads for Historical Fiction Fans

 This dual-timeline novel transports you to the Sunshine Coast of Queensland, Australia.
 In 1901, a ship sank, and only one passenger survived.
 Isabella Winterbourne’s husband had been commissioned to transport a jeweled mace to the Australian Parliament.
 As the sole survivor of the shipwreck, Isabella must brave the elements to survive and deliver the priceless gift.

-As this story intertwines between the centuries, the women learn to navigate life’s losses and hardships in search of love and happiness.
+As this story alternates through the centuries, the women learn to navigate life’s losses and hardships in search of love and happiness.

 Book Summary

-During the summer of 1936, Germany began once again to rise in power.
-In denial about the threat of war, the English aristocracy looked to heal relations with Germany via the age-old institution of marriage.
-Debutantes flocked to Berlin—among them was Viviane Alden.
-But unlike the women looking for romantic matches, Viviane had a different purpose.
+During the summer of 1936, Germany began to rise in power once again.
+In denial of the threat of war, the English aristocracy sought to heal relations with Germany through the age-old institution of marriage.
+Debutantes, including Viviane Alden, flocked to Berlin.
+Unlike the women looking for romantic matches, Viviane has a different purpose.

-With camera in hand, she looks like just another pretty young tourist taking holiday photos during the summer Olympics, but in reality, she’s seeking photographic evidence that Germany is rearming.
+With a camera in hand, she appears to be just another pretty young tourist taking holiday photos during the summer Olympics, but in reality, she’s seeking photographic evidence that Germany is re-arming.
 To assist her mission, she’s paired with a journalist who is closely guarding his heart.

 Viviane expected to encounter hatred and injustice in Germany, but with the eyes of the world on Berlin, the country was on its best behavior.
 As they graciously welcome tourists with a celebratory atmosphere of goodwill, Viviane is determined to uncover the truth.